Cost & Coverage

 Policygenius saves you up to 40% by comparing the top-rated insurers in one place.

 The most popular – and best – alternative to mortgage protection insurance is a standard term life insurance policy.
-It’s like a mortgage protection insurance policy in that you pay for the policy for a certain amount of time, but it doesn’t come with all of the strings attached that mortgage protection insurance does.
+It’s like a mortgage protection insurance policy in that you pay for the policy for a certain amount of time, but it doesn’t come with all of the strings attached that mortgage protection life insurance does.

 Term life insurance provides your beneficiaries (who can be your family, other loved ones, or even institutions) a tax-free, lump sum amount of cash that they can use for whatever they need.
 (Annuities are also available.)
-That might mean paying off a mortgage, but it could also mean other loans, saving for retirement and college, or just paying day-to-day bills to help make ends meet.
+That might mean paying off a mortgage, but it could also include other loans, saving for retirement and college, or just paying day-to-day bills to help make ends meet.

 Other types of permanent life insurance are also alternatives; they last for the policyholder’s entire life, as long as premiums are paid, rather than expiring.
 However, permanent life insurance policies are more expensive than mortgage protection insurance policies, and much more expensive than a term life insurance policy, and are typically more complicated than what the average person needs for their financial safety net.